squinkylabs/SqHarmony/docs/phasepatterns.md

 There are many, many uses for this clock shifter, and most can be "unlocked" by feeding clever signals into the shift CV input.

-Also, the module is fully polyphonic, so there is great potential for signal mangling.
+Also, the module is fully polyphonic, so there is great potential for control mangling.

 ## Possible uses